uit-hdl/chatbot-for-mental-health/prompts/mental-health/default-mode/chief_judge_default.md

 I have created a chatbot assistant X which conveys the contents of a manual about Schizophrenia; what it is, and how to manage it.
 X can also refer the user to other assistants.
-Assisting mental health patients is an extremely delicate task where the consequences of inapropriate or factually incorrect responses are potentially catastrophic.
+Assisting mental health patients is an extremely delicate task where the consequences of inappropriate or factually incorrect responses are potentially catastrophic.
 We therefore want to implement security filters that ensures that X behaves responsibly and sticks to its instructions.